top of page

 It was a late September Saturday in 1949 when my Aunt Rose boarded a train in her small southern Indiana home town bound for St. Louis.
 It would be the final leg in what must have been a painful youth that still remains a mystery today.
 A mystery that begs the question - why.

-Vertical Shorts - Series
+Vertical Shorts - Social Media Film Series